 Disc faucets are identifiable by their single-lever control and vast, cylindrical body.
 These faucets control water temperature with two ceramic discs at the bottom of the chamber.
 As the lever is turned, the discs mix hot and cold water.
 Disc faucets are generally low-maintenance and require infrequent repairs.
 However, it is best to trust a professional when they need to be repaired, as the process can be delicate.

 Cartridge and compression faucets are often difficult to distinguish, but their inner workings differ significantly.
 Cartridge faucets have a single control handle and operate with a smooth, consistent feel.
 They require only a half-turn from the off position to fully on.
 Cartridge faucets are low-maintenance and more reliable than compression ones, but repairs can be tricky if problems arise.

 As the name suggests, compression faucets use a screw to push against a rubber washer and form a seal that shuts off the water flow.
 These faucets have two handles, one for hot water and one for cold.
 Compression faucets are often less pressurized when turned on but become more so as they are closed.
 These faucets are the oldest on this list and can be found quickly and inexpensively.
 However, they wear out quickly and may leak soon after purchase.
 Compression faucets also require more frequent repairs.

 Faucet Prices vary depending on the material, design, function, and mobility.
 The installation is also a factor to consider when determining the price.
-For example, “Low-flow aerators are frequently given out for free by water companies to their customers, or they are typically $1–$5 in home improvement stores.
+For example, “Low-flow aerators are frequently given out for free by water companies to their customers.

 As per the Kitchen Model Guide, the single-hole kitchen faucet prices can range from the low cost of US$10 to the high cost of more than US$100.